Benchmarking Deep Neural Networks for Modern Recommendation Systems: Method

 \subsection{Data Preprocessing}

 Before model implementation, an extensive preprocessing phase is conducted to prepare the datasets.
 This step is essential for ensuring data quality and maximizing the effectiveness of the neural architectures.
 The preprocessing pipeline includes missing-value handling, normalization, categorical encoding, and dimensionality reduction.
 The data is then divided into training and testing subsets.
 The overall procedure is summarized in Algorithm~\ref{alg:preprocessing}.
 For the GNN-based models, datasets are structurally converted into undirected graphs.
-Each node represents an item and contains a single attribute (\texttt{type}) to preserve privacy.
-Edges encode relationships such as co-occurrences or interactions.
+Each node represents an item and contains a single attribute (type) to preserve privacy.
+Edges encode relationships such as cooccurrences or interactions.
 The graph construction process is detailed in Algorithm~\ref{alg:graph}.
+All datasets undergo identical preprocessing pipelines to ensure comparability across architectures and to eliminate confounding factors introduced by dataset-specific handling.